 In addition to size and color, different onion varieties are further classified as either short-day, long-day, or day-neutral onions.
 They’re grouped by the number of daylight hours required to trigger good bulb formation.
 It is important to choose and grow onion varieties that are a good fit for your location!
 Otherwise, the onion bulbs may fail to successfully develop.
 Non-bulbing green onions aren’t as fussy about exact daylight hours, though all onions like plenty of sun!

 - Long-day onions will form bulbs once they’re provided 14 hours of daylight or more.
 Without sufficiently long days, they will not form bulbs.
 Long-day onions perform best in the northern half of the US and Canada.
-Yellow Sweet Spanish, Walla Walla, Southport White Globe, Red Baron, Rossa di Milano, and Sweet Spanish White are a few awesome long-day onion varieties.
+Yellow Sweet Spanish, Walla Walla, Calibra, Southport White Globe, Rossa di Milano, Red Baron, Red Carpet, Cortland, and Sweet Spanish White are a few awesome long-day onion varieties.

 Not sure which to choose?